winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 335\.
 “She replied, ‘Very good!
 I’ll do as the great king instructs.’
 So, he ordered her to stop attending to him in public and private.
 {: #p335}

 336\.
 “The king then went up into the Dharma hall, entered his golden tower lookout, and sat on a silver bench.
 He contemplated greed and lust as being bad and not good.
-With perception and contemplation, this seclusion gave rise to joy and happiness, and he attained the first dhyāna.
+With perception and examination, this seclusion gave rise to joy and happiness, and he attained the first dhyāna.
 {: #p336}

 337\.
-“His perception and contemplation ceased, and he was joyous with an inner confidence.
+“Perception and examination ceased, and he was joyous with an inner confidence.
 He gathered his mind and unified it.
-Without perception or contemplation, this samādhi gave rise to joy and happiness, and he attained the second dhyāna.
+Without perception or examination, this samādhi gave rise to joy and happiness, and he attained the second dhyāna.
 {: #p337}

 338\.
 “He discarded joy and guarded against it.
 Focusing his mindfulness, he was undisturbed.
 He knew for himself the happiness that was sought by noble people.
 Guarded, mindful, and happily practicing, he attained the third dhyāna.